Matthiasclee/VisionTest/readme.md

 VisionTest is a linux-based digital visual acuity chart.

 ### Usage
-VisionTest can be used with a keyboard, but the recommended way is with a remote control. *see hardware section*
+VisionTest can be used with a keyboard or a remote and receiver (*recommended*)

 #### SC-45
 See the [SC-45 layout](https://raw.githubusercontent.com/Matthiasclee/VisionTest/master/Remote%20Layouts/SC-45%20layout.pdf)